 For the Magus centering his mind on the perception of unity in diversity, valuing variety yet not denying unity, the image of Pan and the principles arising from it prove to be an invaluable instrument for actualizing in himself the power of the Pleroma.

-Magic — as the art of choosing reality through awareness — is also the art of developing the mind.
+Magic — as the art of the conscious choice of reality — is also the art of developing mind.

 Only after thoroughly studying the nature of their interaction with a given collective can the wayfarer make a responsible decision to join it or to refuse it.